-- A maximum density of 228 units proposed at 100 130m2 per unit is recommended. - Any four storey buildings that could be accommodated to be placed in northern, central and western areas (BLM Restructuring Zone) away from quieter eastern residential areas and sensitive southern fynbos area.
-2/3 storey buildings to be planned for east (quieter adjacent residential area) and environmentally sensitive southern sections. - Use local labour. - Use local suppliers of required materials and services where possible. - Advertise locally for labour and suppliers making use of local resources for this purpose. - Use reputable agencies / avenue (i.e. Department of Labour) to screen staff employed.
+- Planning must ensure that long term social conflict is avoided, and social wellness is ensured by ensuring sufficient space is allocated per unit and for the required open space areas, bulk services and roads.
+A maximum density of 228 units proposed at 100 - 130m2 per unit is recommended. - Higher density buildings are recommended to be placed in northern, central and western areas (BLM Restructuring Zone) away from quieter eastern residential areas and sensitive southern fynbos area.
+Lower density buildings recommended to be planned for the east (quieter adjacent residential area) and environmentally sensitive southern sections (i.e. gradation of building heights from west (tallest) to east (lowest)). - Final plans must ensure the long-term privacy of neighbours bordering erf 2074 (i.e. Thulana Hills, Cutty Sark residents) (i.e. direction of units, window positions etc.) - The final SDPs could include a central road as opposed to road alongside the cutty area if this will improve privacy and reduce noise levels. - Use local labour. - Use local suppliers of required materials and services where possible. - Advertise locally for labour and suppliers making use of local resources for this purpose. - Use reputable agencies / avenue (i.e. Department of Labour) to screen staff employed.

-• Use local labour.
+- Use local labour. - Use local suppliers of required materials and services where possible. - Weekly toolbox talks to be held to upskill labour force

-- Use local suppliers of required materials and services where possible. - Weekly toolbox talks to be held to upskill labour force - There must be strict access control to and from the site. - A security guard should be stationed on site for the duration of the construction phase and guard the site 24 / 7. - Movement of all personnel and workers must be limited to areas under construction.
+- There must be strict access control to and from the site. - A security guard should be stationed on site for the duration of the construction phase and guard the site 24 / 7. - Movement of all personnel and workers must be limited to areas under construction.
 Access to surrounding areas is not permitted. - No employment to take place on site.
 Employment should take place through reputable recruitment agencies / avenues. - No wages to be paid on site. - Restrict employment to local residents as far as possible. - No weapons / alcohol / narcotics allowed on site - Sever contractual fines imposed for personnel / contract workers bring weapons / alcohol / narcotics on site. - Workers are not to be housed on site but to return to their homes after hours.